s-lenz/linear-regression-jupyter/README.md

 ggplot2

 ## Notes on results
+Resulting graphs can be viewed by either the .png or .html files.

 Both the Python and R scripts gave an R^2 value of 0.7852.
 The R script was able to give more details, including the adjusted R^2 value (0.7583), the F statistic (29.24) and the P-value (0.0006407).